You can find a list of the courses I have taught or have been a teaching assistant for here.

 - William Kelso Morrill Award for Excellence in Mathematics (2016).

-Apart from the classroom experience, here are a few things I have done to improve my teaching skills:
+Apart from the classroom experience, here are a few things I have done to improve my teaching skills and some activities that I was involved in.

 - Creating problem sets for the Johns Hopkins Calculus I PILOT learning program - a peer-led-team learning program.